n8n-io/n8n-docs/docs/workflow/integrations/nodes/workflow-nodes-base.xero.md

 ---
 title: Xero
-description: Use Xero with Workflow²
+description: You can use these credentials to authenticate the following nodes with Xero.
+Find the Prerequisites and how using OAuth.
 tags:
   - Workflow²
   - Xero